THE PLACE FOR PLAY IN MAINE

 Next Up

 Discover the Science for Tots series!
-This weekly program is designed around sensory-rich experiences for children ages 2-5 and their caregivers.
+This weekly drop-in class is specially designed for children ages 2-5 and their caregivers.

-Art Studio is a weekly midday opportunity that invites young artists and makers to explore artistic expression.
-Held in the front section of MakerSpace, this program explores creative techniques, materials, and mediums.
-This week, use a collection of stamps and stencils to create art on paper.
+Art Studio is a midday opportunity for artistic expression.
+Located in the front half of MakerSpace, this program explores creative techniques, materials, and mediums each week.
+It is designed for young artists and makers.
+This week, we will experiment with oil pastels to draw small pieces of art and create colorful drawings.

 Let’s Stay Connected!